PX4/PX4-user_guide/en/ros/ros2_comm.md

 ...
 ```

-The XRCE-DDS agent terminal should also start to show output, as equivalent topics are created in the DDS network:
+The micro XRCE-DDS agent terminal should also start to show output, as equivalent topics are created in the DDS network:

 ```
 ...